SeanVenz/codechum/Lesson2/Topic17.md

 ### Class Selectors

+#### Class

 Class selectors target elements with a specific class attribute value.
 To select elements with a specific class, use a dot (`.`) followed by the class name.
-For example, to select elements with the class "highlight", you can use the following selector:
+For example, to select elements with the class "sample", you can use the following selector:

 HTML file: